Linksys WAG54G2 Router Setup Guide

 These instructions apply to the Cisco Linksys WAG54G2 ADSL2+ Modem Router.
 The method and settings may also apply to other Cisco / Linksys routers.

 Your new router needs to be configured with a few details before it can work with Freeola Broadband.
-The router needs to be configured via a web browser, for example Internet Explorer, Firefox or Safari.
+The router needs to be configured via a web browser, for example Microsoft Edge, Google Chrome, Firefox or Safari.

 Connect your router to your main telephone socket using the leads and microfilters supplied.
 Should you require additional filters, they can be purchased within the Freeola Online Shop.